-- In the event staff members are unable to help a customer immediately, they will always research the question, follow-up and/or make an appropriate referral.
+- In the event staff members are unable to help a patron immediately, they will always research the question, follow-up and/or make an appropriate referral.

 - The library will investigate and act to resolve all questions, concerns or complaints in a constructive, positive, and timely manner.

-- The library will continuously assess and improve its services.
+- The library will continually assess and improve its services.

 General Library Use

-The services and resources of the Perry Library are primarily intended for academic use by the Old Dominion University community in an atmosphere conducive to research and study.
-Members of the Old Dominion University community have first priority to access and use of the facilities, resources and services of the Library.
+The services and resources of the Old Dominion University (ODU) Libraries are intended to support the academic, research, and learning experiences of the University community, in an atmosphere conducive to study, reflection and collaboration.
+Members of the ODU community have first priority to access and use of the facilities, resources, and services of the Libraries.